 - Yes, it’s OK to watch Hamilton on Disney+ before seeing the musical

 It’s not hard to find a Disney+ viewing option.
 It’s already available on Amazon Fire TV, Android TV devices, AppleTV, Chromecast, LG TV, and Roku.
 PC and Mac computer owners can stream Disney+ online via the official site.
-The Disney+ app is also available on Amazon Fire Tablets, Android phones and tablets, iPhone and iPad, as well as the Playstation 4 and Xbox One gaming consoles.
+The Disney+ app is also available on Amazon Fire Tablets, Android phones and tablets, iPhone, and iPad, as well as the Playstation 5, Playstation 4, Xbox Series X, and Xbox One gaming consoles.

-A better question might be “which Disney movies aren’t on Disney+?”
+A better question might be, “Which Disney movies aren’t on Disney+?”
 There aren’t many that didn’t make the cut.
 Of the classic full-length Disney animated movies, only Make Mine Music has been excluded.
-Everything else, from Snow White and the Seven Dwarfs to Frozen II, are all currently available on Disney+.
-Similarly, the complete lineup of Pixar animated movies from Toy Story to Onward are also included.
-Additionally, Pixar’s award-winning animated shorts have been added to Disney+ as well.
+Everything else, from Snow White and the Seven Dwarfs to Frozen II, is currently available on Disney+.
+Similarly, the complete lineup of Pixar animated movies from Toy Story to Onward is also included.
+Pixar’s award-winning animated shorts have been added to Disney+ as well.

-All nine Star Wars Skywalker Saga movies are among the prime attractions on Disney+.
-The spinoff movies, Rogue One: A Star Wars Story and Solo: A Star Wars Story, round out Lucasfilm’s cinematic offerings on Disney+.
-The franchise is also featured in two feature-length documentaries on Disney+: Star Wars: Galaxy’s Edge – Adventure Awaits and Empire of Dreams: The Story of the Star Wars Trilogy.
+All nine main Star Wars movies are among the prime attractions on Disney+.
+Spinoff movies Rogue One: A Star Wars Story and Solo: A Star Wars Story round out Lucasfilm’s cinematic offerings on Disney+.
+The franchise is also featured in two feature-length documentaries on Disney+: Star Wars: Galaxy’s Edge — Adventure Awaits and Empire of Dreams: The Story of the Star Wars Trilogy.

-Recently, Disney+ began adding 20th Century Fox’s Marvel movies as well.
-That means X-Men, X-Men: Days of Future Past, X-Men: Apocalypse, and Fantastic Four (2015) are currently in the lineup.
-Fantastic Four (2005) and The Wolverine will be added later this summer.
+Recently, Disney+ began adding 21st Century Fox’s Marvel movies.
+That means X-Men, X-Men: Days of Future Past, X-Men: Apocalypse, and Fantastic Four (2015) are currently in the lineup, along with the original Fantastic Four (2005).

 The Simpsons is another key addition from Fox that has become a cornerstone of Disney+’s content.
 Thirty seasons of the immortal animated series are currently streaming.
 Disney+ even went the extra mile to meet fan demand for the original 4:3 aspect ratio for classic Simpsons episodes.
 That way, none of the series’ signature sight gags are affected by the modern 16:9 widescreen format.
 A few of The Simpsons’ theatrical shorts and the animated film are also on Disney+.

-Every episode of Star Wars: The Clone Wars, Star Wars Rebels, and Star Wars Resistance are currently on Disney+, for fans who love the franchise.
-For a more comedic take on Star Wars, younger viewers and fans of all ages will enjoy LEGO Star Wars: The New Yoda Chronicles, LEGO Star Wars: Droid Tales, LEGO Star Wars: The Freemaker Adventures, and LEGO Star Wars: All-Stars.
-There’s even a new LEGO Star Wars Holiday Special coming this November, which should arrive just in time for Life Day.
+Every episode of Star Wars: The Clone Wars, Star Wars Rebels, and Star Wars Resistance is currently on Disney+ for fans who love the franchise.
+For a more comedic take on Star Wars, younger viewers and fans of all ages will enjoy Lego Star Wars: The New Yoda Chronicles, Lego Star Wars: Droid Tales, Lego Star Wars: The Freemaker Adventures, and Lego Star Wars: All-Stars.
+There’s even a new Lego Star Wars Holiday Special coming this November, which should arrive just in time for Life Day.

 Behold the power of branding!
 As part of Disney+’s rapid expansion, Marvel Studios and Lucasfilm have already committed to a number of original series on Disney+.
-The Star Wars spinoff, The Mandalorian, was one of the first Disney+ originals to debut in November 2019.
+Star Wars spinoff The Mandalorian was one of the first Disney+ originals to debut in November 2019.
 It quickly became the signature series of Disney+ and a cultural phenomenon.
-It will return for a second season in October 2020.
-Lucasfilm has also debuted the seventh season of Star Wars: The Clone Wars exclusively on Disney+, with a spinoff series, Star Wars: The Bad Batch, coming in 2021.
+The show’s second season premiered in October 2020, with a third season expected sometime in 2022.
+Lucasfilm has also debuted the seventh season of Star Wars: The Clone Wars exclusively on Disney+, with a spinoff series, Star Wars: The Bad Batch, premiering for Star Wars Day on May 4.
 Additionally, live-action Star Wars series featuring Diego Luna’s Cassian Andor and Ewan McGregor’s Obi-Wan Kenobi are also in the works.

-The COVID-19 pandemic delayed the release of The Falcon and the Winter Soldier, the first of many Marvel Studios original series heading to Disney+.
-WandaVision and Loki have already begun production, and the animated What If?… will premiere in 2021.
+The COVID-19 pandemic delayed the release of The Falcon and the Winter Soldier, the first of many Marvel Studios original series that premiered on Disney+.
+WandaVision launched on January 15, Loki is expected June 11, and the animated What If?… will premiere in 2021.
 Marvel also has plans for live-action shows featuring Ms. Marvel, She-Hulk, Hawkeye, and Moon Knight.

 Other original Disney+ original movies include Beyoncé’s Black is King, Togo: The Untold True Story, Noelle, Magic Camp, and the live-action Lady and the Tramp.
-Additionally, there are a handful of DisneyNature original films, as well as Howard, an emotionally moving documentary about the life of the late composer, Howard Ashman.
-Disney+ is also redeveloping classic 20th Century Fox titles Home Alone, Night at the Museum, Diary of a Wimpy Kid, and Cheaper by the Dozen into Disney+ reboot films.
+Additionally, there are a handful of DisneyNature original films, as well as Howard, an emotionally moving documentary about the life of the late composer Howard Ashman.
+Disney+ is also redeveloping classic 21st Century Fox titles Home Alone, Night at the Museum, Diary of a Wimpy Kid, and Cheaper by the Dozen for Disney+ reboot films.

 It does!
 But only for a handful of movies.
-According to Disney+, there are “dozens of titles in stunning 4K UHD, you can watch the way you always wished.”
+According to Disney+, there are “dozens of titles in stunning 4K UHD.”

 Disney+ has shared its recommendations for the best speeds to enjoy the streaming experience.
 For high-definition TV shows and movies, 5Mbps should be enough.
 However, 4K UHD will require 25Mbps.
 If you’re not sure how fast your internet is, test it here.

 The easiest way to get Disney+ is to simply sign up here.
 Fill in your email address, name, street address, and credit card info, and you’re all set to watch Disney+ online.
-PS4 and Xbox One users can download the Disney+ app through Playstation Network and Xbox Live, respectively.
+PS5, PS4, Xbox Series X, and Xbox One users can download the Disney+ app through Playstation Network and Xbox Live, respectively.
 Android phone and tablet users can find the app in the Play Store, while iPad and iPhone users need to visit the App Store.
 For Amazon Fire TV, Android TV devices, Apple TV, Chromecast, LG TV, and Roku, just search for the Disney+ app and download it if necessary.